mpampuch/nextflow-notes/README.md

 }
 ```

-The `command.sh` file for a task run on this process will look like this
+The `.command.sh` file for a task run on this process will look like this

 ```bash
 printf 'Hello world!' | split -b 6 - chunk_